 “Using the Express RDP for Magento Commerce from SHERO Commerce allowed us to streamline our implementation and get our websites up fast.
 Not only did we launch quickly, it was with the most mature and flexible platform in the market that will grow with us.
 The additional benefit of starting with Shero’s Express RDP is that we kept scope creep in check.
 Start simple, then expand and grow your online store in a phased approach.
 Use the data you collect and customer feedback to inform the investments you make in the right areas of your website.”

-- Kristi Moon, VP of Business Development & Marketing, US Water Systems, Fleck Systems and Stenner Pumps & Parts
+- Kristi Williamson, VP of Business Development & Marketing, US Water Systems, Fleck Systems and Stenner Pumps & Parts

 3. Perfection is the enemy of good.
 Striving for perfection is a great, albeit elusive, goal.
 Understand the aspects of your project that require “deeper” discovery and analysis to solve.
 Perhaps you can think of a single complex order type.
 Do not let this order type hinder the launch goal.
 Launch and continue to process this order type the way you always have and make solving this order type the goal of a future business release.
 Perfection takes time, not launching costs money.

 4. Funding.
 Keep your costs down.
 There are two strategies (usable in parallel).
 RDPs take advantage of an agency’s best practices to create “economies of scale”.
 Agencies leverage known, proven capabilities to minimize costs and timelines while incorporating maximum capabilities into their versions of RDPs.